arunkd13/arunkd13.github.io/content/blog/apcnf.md

 that the content will be translated to
 English for the benefit of people from the other states of India.

-One of the most valuable find from APCNF channel was the lecture by Walter Jehne, an Australian microbiologist and cliamtologist on [Regenerative Agriculture](https://www.youtube.com/watch?v=GaXR3zLIM1U).
+One of the most valuable finds from the APCNF channel was the lecture by Walter Jehne, an Australian microbiologist and cliamtologist, on [Regenerative Agriculture](https://www.youtube.com/watch?v=GaXR3zLIM1U).
 His theory is that the natural systems like soil and forests have kept the climate in a steady state through millions of years through the natural process of rainfall and transpiration.
-The destruction of forests and soil to acquire land for modern industrial scale agriculture has had more impact on global temperatures than increase on CO<sub>2</sub>.
+The destruction of forests and soil to acquire land for modern industrial scale agriculture has had more impact on global temperatures than increase in CO<sub>2</sub>.
 By restoring these systems, we can bring down global temeperatures.
 Also restoring the soil goes a longer way in capturing rainfall than building dams and other irrigation projects.